 Students are required to choose elective activities (either through Optional Projects or Vertical Domains) up to 8 credits by the end of the sixth year to complete their study plan.
 However, they are allowed to choose elective activities even for a number exceeding 8 credits.
-The Master Program Program (CCLM - Council of the Master's Degree Course) will certify these activities, even if they exceed the 8 credits required.
+The Master Program Program (Consiglio di Corso di Laurea) will certify these activities, even if they exceed the 8 credits required.

-100% attendance is mandatory in order to acquire the relative Optional Project and Vertical Domain University Formative Credits.Each student is equipped with a booklet-diary in which Professors may register assessment and University Formative Credits.
+100% attendance is mandatory in order to acquire the relative Optional Project and Vertical Domain University Formative Credits.
+Each student is equipped with a booklet-diary in which Professors may register assessment and University Formative Credits.